smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: _none_

 This should be set to the HTTP URL that points to the same ETH node as the primary.
 If set, the Chainlink node will automatically use HTTP mode for heavy requests, which can improve reliability.

+### EVM_NODES

+> 🚧 WARNING
+>
+> Setting this environment variable will **COMPLETELY ERASE** your `evm_nodes` table on every boot and repopulate from the given data to nullify any runtime modifications.

+- Default: _none_

+A JSON array of node specifications that allows you to configure multiple nodes or chains using an environment variable.
+This is not compatible with other environment variables that specify the node such as `ETH_URL` or `ETH_SECONDARY_URLS`.
+Set this variable using the following format: `EVM_NODES='{...}'`

 ### ETH_SECONDARY_URLS